sandrokeil/interop-config/README.md

 > You want to configure your factories?

+> You want to reduce your factory boilerplate code?

 > You want to check automatically for mandatory params?

 > You want to have an uniform config structure?